-Registration for Part C courses 2023-24
+Registration for Part C courses 2024-25

-Students will be asked to register for the options they intend to take by the end of week 11, Trinity Term 2023.
+Students will be asked to register for the options they intend to take by the end of week 11, Trinity Term 2024.
 It is helpful if their registration is as accurate as possible as the data is used to make arrangements for teaching resources.
 Towards the start of the academic year students will be given the opportunity to make edits to their course registration.
-Students will then be asked to sign up for classes via the Teaching Management System (https://tms.ox.ac.uk/) at the start of Michaelmas Term 2023.
+Students will then be asked to sign up for classes via the Course Materials site, otherwise known as Moodle (https://courses.maths.ox.ac.uk/) at the start of Michaelmas Term 2024.
 Further information about this will be sent via email before the start of term.